 The site population index raster combines the zone population (2.7.2.2), the rescaled local HSI (2.6.1) values and the rescaled site forage quantity (2.4.2) to estimate local populations of browsers.
 This process distributes the zone population to sites as a function of the HSI values and forage quantity in a manner directly analogous to the spatial distribution of BDI to local SBI values (2.7.1.2).
 Here, the spatial distribution of population is influenced by the population proximity to carrying capacity (K, 2.7.2.1).
 As a population approaches K, the distribution must more closely match the distribution of available forage and HSI has less influence on population distribution.
 In the extreme case of the population at (or above) K, then the distribution of the population must be distributed in proportion to the quantity of available forage on each site.
 Therefore, the site population (Popsite) is the product of total zone population (PopZ) and a weighted average of [HSIrescale] (2.6.1) and [Quantity_rescale] (2.4.2), where the ratio of PopZ to K provides the weighting.

-Popsite= PopZ×Quantity_resaclesite×PopZK+HSIresaclesite×(PopZK-1)
+Popsite= PopZ×Quantity_rescalesite×PopZK+HSIrescalesite×(PopZK-1)

 Site Browse Consumption